nationalmuseum/mnw-mail-template/README.md

 - automatic inline css inclusion
 - only one file is generated (ideal solution for e-mail)
 - you can put HTML comments into template (they'll be removed)
+- send yourself a test mail with template instantly

 ## Usage
 Git clone and Install dependencies: